 Subject number : (GS)IND618E

-· Name of Professor

 Name of Subject Name of Professor

 Research Paper 1 NISHIDE JUNRO

 Course description and Att ainment target

 The students are required to conduct their own research and to finish up the first draft.

-Course content
+Course conte nt

 The students are required to make presentations of thier research and develop it reflecting on their research plan, discussions and feedback in the class.

-Prerequisites and registration requirements
+Prerequisites and registration on requirements

 NA

 Preparation for the course

 The students are expected to finish up conducting data collection and the analysis.

 Textbooks

 NA

 Suggested readings

 NA

 How to provide Feedback to assignments

 Grading policy

 Participation in class discussions (50%) In-class presentation (50%)

 Other